s4nchez/hugo_site/content/posts/2021-02-28-kotlin-adoption-on-server-side.md

 ## "We don't have time to learn a new language."

-That's a variation of "we can't sharpen our axe because we're too busy chopping trees".
+That's a variation of "too busy chopping wood to sharpen the axe" we commonly see in software projects.
 It's usually a sign of deeper issues like mounting technical debt and general productivity issues.

 Healthy software projects always involve a fair amount of learning.
 And a competent Java developer can get the basics of Kotlin in hours and will be reasonably productive in days.